wattrg/ibis/docs/docs/getting_started/install.md

 ```

 ## Configure
-`ibis` uses `cmake` to configure things like the architecture you will run the code on.
-Regardless of the architecture you will be using, `ibis` does not support in-tree builds.
-So, regardless of your architecture, begin with:
+Ibis does not allow you to build the code directly in the source code tree.
+We need to make a separate directory to build the code in.
+In the root of the repository, make a new directory:
 ```
 mkdir build
 cd build
 ```

-Now you have to decide what architecture you want.
-This will most likely be whatever brand of GPU you have, but you may chose to use the CPU flavour for debugging.
+`ibis` uses `cmake` to configure things like the architecture you will run the code on.
 The available architectures are:
   + `CUDA` (NVIDIA GPUs)
   + `HIP` (AMD GPUs)